Note: If you are planning to apply for a scholarship, please wait to register.

 For communities wishing to participate in the Community Rating System (CRS) or improve CRS ratings, this conference will provide exceptional educational opportunities.
 In cooperation with the Florida Division of Emergency Management and FEMA, FFMA is proud to again offer assistance for prospective and existing members to attend the Conference from April 23 – 26, 2024.

 This year we have outstanding educational sessions planned, a nationally-recognized keynote speaker, and a host of other events that promise to provide you with high quality training and endless networking opportunities.
 This is a fantastic opportunity for Community Leaders, Certified Floodplain Managers, Building Inspectors, Surveyors, Professional Engineers, Insurance Professionals, Planners, and individuals interested in floodplain management to network with their peers.
 Professional Engineers, Surveyors, Planners, GIS technicians and Certified Floodplain Managers will also have the opportunity to earn continuing education credits.

-PLEASE NOTE: If you are planning on applying for a scholarship this year, please do not register for the Conference.
+PLEASE NOTE: If you applied for a scholarship this year, please do not register for the Conference.
 The Scholarship Committee will handle your registration separately if a scholarship is awarded.